 Beaches of Santorini

-Best Things to Do and See in beaches of Santorini!
+Best things to do on Santorini is beaches.
 The beaches in Santorini are much different than other beaches in Greece due to their special geographical features.
 Kamari beach Santorini is the best and most famous.
 Red and black volcanic pebbles lay the shores of Santorini beaches and steep cliffs provide a picturesque ambience.
 The most famous of Santorini beaches is the Red beach, while particularly popular are Perissa, Kamari and Perivolos.
 You will find below a list with the best beaches in Santorini island.

 Hike From Fira to Oia